zerollzeng/tiny-tensorrt/README.md

 mkdir build && cd build && cmake .. && make
 ```
-then you can intergrate it into your own project with libtinytrt.so and Trt.h, for python module, you get pytrt.so
+Then you can intergrate it into your own project with libtinytrt.so and Trt.h, for python module, you get pytrt.so

 # Docs